rubaboo/Utils/Document/Resume-eng.md

 ##### Responsibilities

-1. maintain the storage & backend service for the advertising engine, which is the crux of the whole advertising system
+* Maintain the storage & backend service for the advertising engine, which is the crux of the whole advertising system
-2. prototyping new features and new products
+* Prototyping new features and new products
-3. focus on performance and resource-utilization
+* Focus on performance and resource-utilization

-##### Milestone Project
+### Open-Sourced Project Contribution

-###### Memory Optimization on Online Ads Storage Service
+#### BBR Congestion Control Algorithm for MsQuic

-Working on reduce the memory usage of the ads storage service by column compression.
-Saving ~30% memory space by deduplicating in the online production environment (sum up to ~14TB).
-And saving ~70% memory by deduplicating together with compressing by snappy in the offline experimental environment.
+Implemented BBR Algorithm for MsQuic project.

 ### Personal Projects